-With thealone in first place in the AL East today is another good day to be a Yankee fan.
+With the New York Yankees alone in first place in the AL East today is another good day to be a Yankee fan.
 So, let's look around the very sunny Yankee Universe and see what stories are floating around the Inter-Google about the greatest franchise on the planet.

 - As part of HOPE Week, several Yankee players paid a visit to a Little League team that includes a boy with Cerebral Palsy.
 I didn't think much of this whole HOPE Week deal when the team announced it, but it is turning out to be a pretty nice thing.